wmadavis/wmadavis.github.io/content/resources.md

 ---

 *Using this space to collate academic resources I’ve personally found the most constructive.
 I make this qualification because plenty of advice I’ve seen widely circulated over the years absolutely would not work for me: my advice for reading advice is to feel emboldened to reject it.
-Resources for specific courses I've taught or have taken are found in the [Teaching](/teaching/) page.*
+Resources for specific courses I've taught or taken are found in the [Courses](/courses/) page.*

 ### Preparing for grad school